Restoring Function. Embracing Life.

 3. Distal Humerus Fracture:

 This type of fracture occurs at the lower end of the humerus bone and can involve various patterns.
+It breaks near the lower end of the humerus (common in adults after falls or high-impact trauma).

 What are the symptoms?

-• Pain, swelling, and tenderness around the elbow.
+• Sudden or severe pain, swelling, and tenderness around the elbow.

 • Visible deformity or abnormal positioning of the elbow.